Difference Between Dengue and Malaria

 Malaria and Dengue are both significant mosquito-borne diseases in India, with distinct characteristics.

-READ MORE-> Health Benefits of Drinking Coconut Water
+READ MORE-> Benefits of Drinking Guava Juice

 Malaria is caused by the Plasmodium parasite, transmitted through Anopheles mosquitoes, and its symptoms include fever, chills, headaches, nausea, vomiting, and muscle pain.
 In severe cases, it can lead to organ failure and spleen-related symptoms.